DaveAldon/Paraphrast/README.md

 ### "But wait!
 There's already terminal emulators out there that do this!"

-Well sorta.
+Yes, but not like this.
-1. [Cygwin](https://www.cygwin.com/): one of the most popular, but it doesn't have a Unix version that translates DOS commands, it wasn't made in Python :grin:, and it's more like a GNU OS without a kernel than a terminal emulator.
-It provides functionality far beyond and completely different than what we're looking for, and we want something simple, right?
+1. [Cygwin](https://www.cygwin.com/): one of the most popular, but it doesn't have a Unix version that translates DOS commands, it wasn't made in Python :grin:, and it needs an emulation layer so more like a GNU OS without a kernel than a terminal emulator.
+While I won't deny that it will give you the ability to run Unix commands in Windows, and it does it well, I want a less invasive installation and setup process.
+I also want something that hardly takes up any space.
-2. [MSYS](http://www.mingw.org/wiki/MSYS): taken directly from their homepage, "A common misunderstanding is MSYS is 'UNIX on Windows,' MSYS by itself does not contain a compiler or a C library, therefore does not give the ability to magically port UNIX programs over to Windows..." but we _do_ want magic!
+2. [MSYS](http://www.mingw.org/wiki/MSYS) or [GnuWin32](http://gnuwin32.sourceforge.net/): Go ahead and try!
+More power to ya.
+Also no Unix compatibility so good luck running DOS commands on a Mac/Linux OS.
+3. [Windows 10 Bash](https://msdn.microsoft.com/commandline/wsl/about): Only for Windows 10+ and also there's [some precious filespace](https://superuser.com/questions/1201269/what-size-does-basic-bash-wsl-subsystem-on-windows-occupy) needed.
+I want something really small.
-3. _Your Favorite VM_: Of course you could always just fire up a VM of your favorite OS, but that's a tad bit inconvenient, isn't it?
+4. _Your Favorite VM_: Of course you could always just fire up a VM of your favorite OS, but that's a tad bit inconvenient, isn't it?
 All we want are our commands translated into whatever OS we're using.

 ## Enter Paraphrast
 We want what we type _paraphrased_ into the correct syntax for our OS.
 Paraphrast takes the work out of remembering two syntaxes, and let's you just focus on one.
 That's right, not only does it translate Unix into DOS commands, it goes the other way too!

+#### Current Features
+- Cross Compatible Windows/Unix
+- Small
+- Really, really straightforward translation of commands
+- Auto-complete that's better than what you have (if you're still using a default CLI)

 ## The Mission
 I have a firm belief in magical user experiences, where what the user wants happens without any extra interaction beyond what's expected.